 ||45 (additional rate)|

-As a consequence of changes in legislation which took effect on 6 April 2008, this is now a highly complex subject.
-It is beyond the scope of this publication to go into much detail about this, as to do so could prove misleading; specialist advice should be taken on any particular situation.
-However, the following should be noted.
+As a consequence of the changes which took effect on 6 April 2008, this is now a highly complex subject.
+It is beyond the scope of this publication to go into much detail on this topic, as to do so could prove misleading; specialist advice should be taken on any particular situation.
+However, the following should be noted:

 Non-residents are taxed at the same rates as residents, however, they may not be entitled to any UK personal allowances.
 Their entitlement will depend on their nationality and/or country of residence.